 - If the error is caused by a coding mistake, locate the code and delete the code which you added and click save

-- If your problem solve then login to WordPress admin dashboard and active Plugin one by one.
+- If your problem solves then login to the WordPress admin dashboard and active Plugin one by one.

-- Else still facing issue?
+- Else still facing an issue?
 Jump to theme replacement section.

 Out-of-date Plugins are more likely to cause problems resulting in the white screen of death.
 Always remember to use Plugins that are actively supported by the developer and compatible with the latest version of WordPress.

 Replace WordPress theme with a Default Theme